yujialele/JiaLeleYu.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jiale Yu.
 I am born in 1996 and come from Hohhot, China.
-I am a PHD candidate in Beijing Jiaotong University.
+I am a Ph.D student in Beijing Jiaotong University.
 I have received my bachelor degree and master degree at Inner Mongolia University in July 2018 and July 2021, respectively.
 My current research interests span computer vision and machine learning with a series of topics, such as zero-shot learning, few-shot learning, human-object interaction and visual-and-language learning.

 A data-driven personal website
 ======